 At the top of this article, I said that in the normal course of playing a video game, since there is no public performance occurring, there are no public performance royalties to collect.
 That is currently the case…. most of the time….

 In March 2019, Google announced a new game streaming service called Stadia.
-With Stadia, (update: Google recently announced the cancellation of Stadia) and similar technologies such as PlayStation Now (formerly Gaikai), and Microsoft’s game streaming service, games are being run in the cloud and their visuals and sound streamed live to players as they play them.
+With Stadia, (update: Google last year announced the cancellation of Stadia) and similar technologies such as PlayStation Now (formerly Gaikai), and Microsoft’s game streaming service, Xbox Cloud Gaming, games are being run in the cloud and their visuals and sound streamed live to players as they play them.
 Since the games visuals and sound are being rendered in the cloud and streamed live, it would seem that would be considered ‘public performances’, exactly analogous to Spotify or Netflix streaming down audio/visual content.
 Some believe this is the future of video gaming—huge cloud-based “game servers” streaming live gameplay to gamers.

 These services are relatively new, so it remains to be seen how they will impact performance royalties for composers.
 It could be a complete game-changer.
 Some people believe we may be in the last generation of game consoles, and that the future of high-end gaming will be cloud based.

 Although beyond the scope of this article, YouTube is clearly a place where music streaming occurs, and we have seen that streaming is considered a public performance, even in the US.
 Many millions are paid out on hundreds of billions of views.
 YouTube is littered with ‘playthroughs’ of video games, often called Let’s play videos, some of which have tens of millions of views.
 So it would seem that one way to collect royalties game music is to register the music with YouTube (you do this through the “YouTube ContentID System”), and collect from these millions of views